 Pepperoni pinwheels with pizza dough are a classic New York pizzeria must-have.
 Homemade pizza dough is layered with marinara sauce, pepperoni, ham, and mozzarella, then rolled into a log and sliced to create the pinwheels which are baked until golden.
 Served with a side of marinara for dipping, pinwheels are perfect for any time you’re craving a taste of New York!

-Walk into any New York area pizzeria and you’re sure to find a variety of goodies tucked behind a glass counter: chicken rolls, garlic knots, and pizzas piled with all sorts of toppings.
+Walk into any New York area pizzeria and you’re sure to find a variety of goodies tucked behind a glass counter: sausage bread, calzone, stromboli, and all types of pizza piled with toppings.
 And one of my favorites is the pepperoni pinwheel.

 The pinwheel is not only beautiful to look at with its cinnamon bun-like roll, but it is also full of flavor and texture thanks to the ham, pepperoni, cheese, and pizza dough.